KevinAlberto01/3.MachineLearning/1.FundamentalsML/2.HousePricePrediction/2.7DataArgumentation(TabularData)/2.7.3GenerativeDataArgumentation/Readme.md

     <h1 align = "Center"> Generative Data Argumentation </h1>
 </p>

+This code implements a complete Machine Learning workflow to predict house prices using regression methods.
+We work with a dataset that has been augmented using Jittering (Data Augmentation for tabular data).

 <p align = "center" >
     <h2 align = "Center">🎯 Objetives 🎯</h2>
 </p>

+* Predict house prices using Machine Learning models.
+* Compare the performance of different regression algorithms.
+* Apply Feature Engineering techniques to improve the model.
+* Use Data Augmentation (Jittering) to generate more data and improve generalization.
+* Evaluate the models with metrics such as RMSE and R².
+* Save and visualize results for later analysis.

 <p align = "center" >
     <h2 align = "Center">📝 Results 📝 </h2>